darwino/darwino-documentation/Running the Domino Discussion Samples.md

 Android Application
 -------------------

-The Android application is `dwo-demo-dominodisc-android`.
+The Android application is `dwo-demo-dominodisc-android-hybrid`.
 To run this app, right-click the project and choose Run As &rarr; Android Application:

 ![](runas-android.png)

 iOS Application
 ---------------

-If you are running on a Mac, you can run the iOS application, which is `dwo-demo-dominodisc-robovm`.
+If you are running on a Mac, you can run the iOS application, which is `dwo-demo-dominodisc-moe-hybrid`.
 To do so, right-click on the project and choose one of the Run As &rarr; iOS Simulator App options:

 ![](runas-ios.png)